TheBitGram/helm-charts/charts/application-secrets/README.md

 ```
 And validate that it appears in the AWS console.

+SECRET_EXAMPLE-NUMBER-ONE in Secret Manager will map to a secret.exampleNumberOne env var

 ### Configuring a Secrets Deployment
 Set `local.secrets` in `main.tf` to the list of secrets you want injected as environment variables into the deployment
 ```